buttercookie42/SimbaDroid/README.md

 from [the Noun Project](https://thenounproject.com/)  under the [CC BY 3.0 license](https://creativecommons.org/licenses/by/3.0/).

-_JFileServer_ is used under the LGPL-3.0 license (see lgpl-3.0.md and gpl-3.0.md)
+_JFileServer_ is used under the LGPL-3.0 license (see lgpl-3.0.md and gpl-3.0.md).
+Currently,
+SimbaDroid utilises a [forked version](https://github.com/buttercookie42/jfileserver) with some additional fixes.

 _libsu_, _Apache Commons Lang_ and the _Android Support Library_ are used under the Apache License,
 Version 2.0